satheesh1997/webpty/README.md

 ```bash
 webpty --allowed-hosts=$ALLOWED_HOSTS
 ```
+This creates a tornado server which  allows only requests from $ALLOWED_HOSTS.

 This $ALLOWED_HOSTS should be list of strings seperated by a comma.

-This creates a tornado server which will be serving your bash shell on http://localhost:$PORT/ and allows only requests from $ALLOWED_HOSTS.

 ## Contributing